Physiotherapy for Recurrent Ankle Sprains (Chronic Ankle Instability - CAI)

 2. Complete a comprehensive rehabilitation program post initial, and/or subsequent sprain(s), and continue a risk-reduction/strength and conditioning program for (ideally) the next 12 months

 The program should include roughly 5-10 exercises at any one time, and address all of the factors outlined above in the assessment.
 This could include strength/endurance exercises like calf raises, ankle inversion/eversion, power exercises including pogo hops and bounds, and dynamic balance exercises such as kettlebell passes, star excursion, and dual tasking on one leg.
-Most importantly, and please note: single leg calf raises alone are NOT sufficient rehab.
-They're an excellent exercise, and should be done, but there's more to it than 20 calf raises and a pain free hop if we want the best results.
+Most importantly, and please note: single leg calf raises alone are likely NOT sufficient rehab.

 3. Engage in other strategies to reduce risk such as taping, which is said to reduce the risk of subsequent injuries by as much as 50%.
 These strategies can be tailored to you based on the identification of risk factors during your initial assessment.

-In order to address recurrent ankle sprains, it is crucial that we identify the relevant risk factors and deficits in physical performance, consistently implement a risk-reduction strategy and rehabilitation program, and continue this for a long enough time to see a benefit.
+In order to address recurrent ankle sprains, it is beneficial to identify the relevant risk factors and deficits in physical performance, and consistently implement a risk-reduction strategy and rehabilitation program.

 At lp-health-performance.splose.com/booking